PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 │	└── Sample-Config.yaml
 │
 ├── envs/
-│	├── checkm.yml
-│	├── concoct.yml
+│	├── checkm2.yml
 │	├── dastool.yml
 │	├── gtdbtk.yml
-│	├── maxbin.yml
 │	├── metabat.yml
 │	├── python.yml
+│	├── samtools.yml
-│	└── samtools.yml
+│	└── semibin.yml
 │
 ├── inputs/
 │	└── README.md (this is just a placeholder file, and not required) │
 ├── scripts/
+│	├── Convert-JGI-Coverages.py
+│	├── Copy-Final-MAGs.py
+│	├── Fasta-Make-Long-Seq-Bins.py
-│	├── CheckBins.py
+│	├── Filter-Checkm2-Bins.py
-│	├── CheckM-to-batch-GTDB.py
+│	├── Filter-Complete-Contigs.py
-│	├── Copy-Circ-Contigs.py
+│	├── GTDBTk-Organize.py
-│	├── Filter-CircLin-Contigs.py
+│	├── MAG-Summary.py
-│	├── Metabat-Plot.py
+│	├── Make-Incomplete-Contigs.py
-│	├── Summary-Plots.py
+│	├── Maxbin2-organize-outputs.py
-│	└── genome-binning-summarizer.py
+│	└── Plot-Figures.py
 │
-├── Snakefile-hifimags
+├── Snakefile-hifimags.smk
 │
 └── config.yaml
 ```
-The `Snakefile-hifimags` file is the Snakefile for this snakemake workflow.
+The `Snakefile-hifimags.smk` file is the Snakefile for this snakemake workflow.
 It contains all of the rules of the workflow.

 The `config.yaml` file is the main configuration file used in the snakemake workflow.
 It contains the main settings that will be used for various programs.